angrezichatterbox/Terminal-Chaos-User-Edition/README.md

 # Terminal Chaos - User Edition
 Chaos is taking over, and the heretics are emerging.
 The Emperor calls for aid, and our fellow space marine has been stranded on the desolate planet Arrakis-dex.
 With nothing but a handbook and an imperial plasma gun in hand but the courage and the strength of an astarte, survive the hostile yet lifeless prison.
 GLORY TO THE EMPEROR!<br>
-Make sure to collect and store all the codes of weapons, artifacts and keys to your handbook folder and push the changes to your repository “amfoss-tasks” after every part, i.e. after every new code you acquire.
+Make sure to collect and store all the codes of weapons, artifacts and keys as text files to your **Handbook folder** using `nano` or any of your favourite text-editors and push the changes to your repository “amfoss-tasks” after every part, i.e. after every new code you acquire.
+You can use `ls` command to view all files and sub-directories within a directory and `cd` command to navigate through the them.
+Open the Handbook directory in a seperate Terminal so that you can have it ready at all times, making it easier to store and get codes without navigating all the way back to it.
 ## Part 1
-Check your current location using the command pwd.
+Check your current location using the command `pwd`.
 A deadly sandstorm, Vortex of Desolation, is impending.
-Get to safety before it catches up!!!<br>
+Use the comand `cd <path of directory>` to get to safety before it catches up!!!<br>
 The Eolian caves are dark indeed.
 You sense air coming from some hidden path.
 Light up the room using a more powerful ls command.
 Explore the mysterious cave more to find hints and puzzle pieces that will lead you to your destiny.<br>
 Hint: When faced with identical paths make use of `du -h -d 1` to analyze the depth of the paths.
 Follow the path with the least depth.

 Once you have reached the deepest end of the entrance, run **sy.py** before you move forward with the task.
 Seek out the elusive document that only has read-only permissions for the user.

-Get the hidden code from the file and store it in the Handbook ...
+Get the hidden code from the file using the `cat` command and store it in the Handbook ...

 ## Part 2
 You have got a promising lead.
 The secrets of the sealed realms are slowly coming to light.<br>